 The right to a doctor

-All inhabitants who are registered in the National Registry as living in Norway have the right to a General Practitioner/family doctor.
+All inhabitants who are registered in the National Population Register as living in Norway have the right to a General Practitioner/family doctor.

 Who is entitled to a General Practitioner?

-Everyone who is registered in the National Registry as a resident in a Norwegian municipality is entitled to have a General Practitioner (GP; "fastlege" in Norwegian).
+Everyone who is registered in the National Population Register as a resident in a Norwegian municipality is entitled to have a General Practitioner (GP; "fastlege" in Norwegian).

 Persons who have D-numbers are not entitled to a GP, the only exceptions are the following groups, who are entitled to a GP: